 Te Whāriki supports this work by providing a framework of principles and strands.

 The principles are the foundations of curriculum decision making and a guide for every aspect of pedagogy and practice.

 The strands are 5 areas of learning and development, where the focus is on supporting children to develop the capabilities they need as confident and competent learners.

-Each setting takes these principles and strands and, in partnership with parents and whānau, uses them to ‘weave’ a curriculum whāriki that is specifically designed for their children.
+Each setting takes these principles and strands and, in partnership with parents, caregivers and whānau, uses them to ‘weave’ a curriculum whāriki that is specifically designed for their children.

 Te Whāriki (2017)